 Do not be surprised if you find yourself frustrated with your expectations or goals.
 Many parents make the mistake of setting unachievable or too difficult goals for their kids.
 For instance, many moms lose patience with their three year old just because he or she hasn’t started reading.
 Some parents get upset when their kid, who is only in sixth grade, is not doing well in Algebra.
 You will be surprised to know that some parents even try to teach their kid a whole year of World History within one quarter, which truth be told, is simply wrong.
 Doing this will only make you and your kid tired, irritated, and antsy.
 The best thing would be to take into account your kid’s abilities, weaknesses, passions and accordingly put a curriculum plan together.

 No one said homeschooling is going to be a walk in the park.
 You will unknowingly make some mistakes as a parent.
 Try to educate yourself about the best homeschooling practices as much as you can.
 Also, use quality textbooks designed keeping in mind homeschool students.
-For example, if you want to teach your kid high school biology, you should get Exploring Creation With Biology.
-Written by Jay L Wile and Marilyn F. Durnell, this amazing foundational course covers nearly everything a homeschool student needs to prepare for a college-level biology course.
+For example, if you want to teach your kid high school earth science, you should get Discovering Design with Earth Science.
+Written by Jay L Wile, this amazing foundational course prepares for college-level science courses.
 At Berean Builders, you can find many other amazing homeschool science textbooks that help inculcate critical thinking into students.